President of Kazakhstan

-The president of Kazakhstan, officially the president of the Republic of Kazakhstan (Note: Қазақстан Республикасының Президенті; Президент Республики Казахстан) is the executive head of state of Kazakhstan and the commander-in-chief of the Armed Forces of the Republic of Kazakhstan.
+The president of Kazakhstan, officially the president of the Republic of Kazakhstan, (Note: Қазақстан Республикасының Президенті; Президент Республики Казахстан) is the executive head of state of Kazakhstan and the commander-in-chief of the Armed Forces of the Republic of Kazakhstan.
 As the highest-ranking official in the country, the president also chairs the National Security Council with the powers and responsibilities of the office as outlined in a special section of the Constitution of Kazakhstan.

 The office of the president was established in 1990, a year before the dissolution of the Soviet Union, with Nursultan Nazarbayev becoming the first president.
 Nazarbayev served in office for nearly three decades until his resignation in March 2019.
 Following his resignation, Kassym-Jomart Tokayev, assumed the acting presidency on 20 March 2019, who was then elected in the June 2019 presidential election.

 The presidential residence is located in Akorda Residence, the official residence and workplace of the president.
 Under the Constitution, the president holds substantial authority over Kazakhstan's domestic and foreign policies.
 The president is responsible for appointing key government officials, including the prime minister and ministers.
 The president also plays a crucial role in national security and foreign relations, with the authority to declare a state of emergency if necessary.
 Additionally, the president can issue decrees and supervise the implementation of laws passed by the parliament.

-If the president is unable to fulfill their duties, the powers of the presidency are temporarily transferred to the chairman of the Senate, who becomes the acting president until a new president is directly elected.
+If the president is unable to fulfill their duties, the powers of the presidency are temporarily transferred to the vice president of Kazakhstan, who becomes the acting president until a new president is directly elected.

 Presidential elections in Kazakhstan have faced criticism, with concerns raised by Western observers regarding ballot tampering, voter fraud, harassment of opposition candidates, and media restrictions.
 The president is elected directly by the people of Kazakhstan for a seven-year term.

 Selection process

-According to Article 41 of the Constitution, an eligible presidential candidate must be a citizen of Kazakhstan who is at least 40 years old. and has a perfect command of the Kazakh language and has lived in Kazakhstan for not less than 15 years.
+According to Article 41 of the Constitution, an eligible presidential candidate must be a citizen of Kazakhstan who is at least 40 years old and has a perfect command of the Kazakh language and has lived in Kazakhstan for not less than 15 years.
 The election day shall be held on the first Sunday of December and shall not coincide with the election of a new Parliament.
 The constitution limits the number of terms a president can serve to two terms in a row.

 The candidate who receives more than 50 percent of the votes of the constituents that took part in the election shall be deemed elected.
 If none of the candidates receives the above number of votes, a second round of elections shall be held between the two candidates who obtained the largest number of votes.
 The candidate who receives the larger number of votes of the constituents who take part in the second round of elections shall be deemed elected as the new president.